 English Enhancement Programme (EEP)

-consists of two credit-bearing courses in Year 1/2.
-These courses will equip students with academic literacy essential to their study at tertiary level and help them develop general English language proficiency.
+consists of two credit-bearing and two non-credit-bearing courses from Year 1 to Year 3.
+The four mandatory courses will equip students with academic literacy essential to their study at tertiary level and help them develop general English language proficiency.
 They will also lay the foundation for students to learn English independently in subsequent years through participation in self-access learning activities, blended learning, and optional language enhancement courses appropriate to their level and developmental needs.
-In addition, students will be required to study two mandatory non-credit-bearing courses.
 Optional IELTS preparation workshops will also be offered to familiarise students with the EdUHK-sponsored IELTS after they have completed the EEP.

 Chinese Enhancement Programme (CEP)